subzero11/Resume/react-resume-demo/README.md

 ### `What does the app do?`
-You will be able to add and d Tasks.
+You will be able to add and delete Tasks.

 ## Available Scripts